neverabsolute/BuilderBot/README.md

 ### Database setup

 - Install [PostgreSQL](https://www.postgresql.org/download/)
-- Create a database called `builderbot`
 - Create a user called `builderbot` with the password `builderbot`, make it superuser
+- Create a database called `builderbot` owned by the user `builderbot`

 ### Installing NVM